superfly/docs/postgres/index.html.md

 fly config save --app <app-name>
 ```

-Now, let's open up our `fly.toml` file and set the `PRIMARY_REGION` environment variable to our target region.
+Now, let's open up the `fly.toml` file and set the `PRIMARY_REGION` environment variable to our target region.
 In this example, we are looking to move leadership into the `lax` region.
 ```toml
 [env]
 PRIMARY_REGION = "lax"